tanya-5/s2024/lectures/07_modeltesting/modelquality2.md

 ---
-# Automated (Random) Testing and Invariants
+# Testing Invariants with Unlabeled Data

-(if it wasn't for that darn oracle problem)
+(random testing, if it wasn't for that darn oracle problem)

 ![Random dice throw](random.jpg)